 What Is A Tale of Two Cities

-The main players are Charles Darnay, a French nobleman who renounces his inheritance; Sydney Carton, a brilliant but dissolute lawyer who loves Lucie Manette; and Lucie herself, the daughter of Dr. But alexandre Manette, who spent eighteen years in the Bastille.
+The main players are Charles Darnay, a French nobleman who renounces his inheritance; Sydney Carton, a brilliant but dissolute lawyer who loves Lucie Manette; and Lucie herself, the daughter of Dr. Alexandre Manette, who spent eighteen years in the Bastille.
 Then there's the looming figure of Madame Defarge, knitting her way through the revolution with a quiet, terrifying purpose.

 Why the structure is tricky